 Learn how to draw a great looking Luke Skywalker with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Luke Skywalker drawing.

 "I am a Jedi, like my father before me."

 - Luke Skywalker, Star Wars: Episode 6 - Return of the Jedi